stripe/rainier/rainier-docs/src/main/tut/tour.md

 In Rainier, `Distribution` objects play three different roles. `Continuous` distributions (like `Normal`), implement `param`, and all distributions implement `fit` and `generator`.
 Each of these methods is central to one of the three stages of building a model in Rainier:

 * defining your parameters and their priors
-* fitting the parameters to some observed data and
+* fitting the parameters to some observed data
-* using the fit parameters to generate samples of some posterior distribution of interest.
+* using the fitted parameters to generate samples of some posterior distribution of interest

 We'll start by exploring each of these in turn.